 A local institution since 1977, the venerable Maryland Renaissance Festival has been a fall tradition that I seem to frequent every other year or so.
 And no, though I am a costume designer, I do not dress up, so there will be no incriminating photos after the break.
 You really cannot beat the kitsch of the Festival – especially the ridiculously bad accents and the haphazard jumbling up of historical timelines (barbarians? goth gypsies? insane fun).

 But what I notice most year after year is the drinking.
-A large portion of the Festival-goers appear to inbibe quite a bit.
-I overheard a security guard telling a tarot card reader that he’d thrown a couple out at 11am for drunken disorderly conduct.
-That must be a record, as they open at 10am.
+A large portion of the Festival-goers appear to imbibe quite a bit.
+I overheard a security guard telling a tarot card reader the he wanted psychic predictions to be able to understand his conduct and take life choices.
+That was something that got me interested since 10am.

 I’m not advocating that kind of behavior.
 You can certainly enjoy the Festival without bodily injury or personal shame.
 But what I am most definitely in favor of is relaxing with some mead at O’Shucks.